-10 Best Cities to Visit in Portugal
+10 Best Cities for a Great Visit in Portugal

 Travel is very personal and the places you like will differ even from the ones your husband likes.
 So, I will not be surprised if you have your own list of the top holiday destinations in Portugal.
 You may share it in the Comments section.
 Meanwhile, here's mine: